 Futures generally refer to standardized contracts traded on an exchange, whereas forwards are contracts between two parties with a set of terms that can be tailored to hedge price risks.
 This hedging system is essential for both small, independent energy retailers as well as large, industrial consumers to avoid loss.

-Participants can take part in energy futures trading either on an over-the-counter (OTC) or formal exchange.
+Participants can participate in energy futures trading on an over-the-counter (OTC) or formal exchange.

 The most famous energy futures market is the CME (Chicago Mercantile Exchange) and the (NYMEX) New York Mercantile Exchange.
 NYMEX belongs to the CME Group, which specializes in energy assets trading.